codatio/codat-docs/docs/lending/features/company-info-overview.md

 displayed_sidebar: "lending"
 ---

-The **Company info** feature provides lenders with essential information about borrower companies.
+The **company info** feature provides lenders with essential information about borrower companies.
 It serves as a cornerstone for comprehensive lending decisions by offering insights into a company's identity including address, phone number and registration numbers.

 ## Supported feature components